< Note: This page includes Horror, Thriller, and Psychodrama >

 written by Brian Helgeland & Rhet Topham

 w/ Stephen Geoffreys, Sandy Dennis, Patrick O’Bryan, Paul Wilson, Jim Metzler, Maria Rubell, Lezlie Deane, Greg Collins, Daren Burrows

 A generally reviled comedy-horror directed by Freddy Krueger himself.
-Geoffreys (Evil Ed in Fright Night) lights up the screen as a nice teen named Hoax whose biggest transgression is looking at bare-breasted tribeswomen in National Geographic.
-Otherwise he seems to be in love with his rebel cousin Spike (O’Bryan).
+Stephen Geoffreys (Evil Ed in Fright Night) lights up the screen as a nice teen named Hoax whose biggest transgression is looking at bare-breasted tribeswomen in National Geographic.
+Otherwise he seems to be in love with his rebel cousin Spike (Patrick O’Bryan).
 Sandy Dennis, the Oscar-winner from Who’s Afraid of Virginia Woolf?
 (1966), is Hoax’s Aunt Lucy.
 Campier than she’s ever been, in a bodacious wigs and tacky housecoats, Dennis’s performance suits this movie perfectly.
 In one of several oddball scenes, she prays to God as fish rain from the sky.
 All the while, Hoax is unwittingly gaining demonic powers by calling 976-Evil for his daily “horrorscope.”
 He grows claws and plucks out the hearts of bullies who’d dunked his head into a school toilet.
 I recall, as a teen, my gaydar tingling as I watched Geoffreys.
 Indeed this Tony-nominated actor went on to star in about two dozen gay pornos in the 1990s, with titles like Guys Who Crave Big Cocks, Latin Crotch Rockets, and Transsexual Prostitutes 2.

 Office Killer (1997) dir.
 Cindy Sherman

 written by Tom Kalin, Elise MacAdam, Todd Haynes